 While all of this sounds great on paper, how is reality shaping up to the grand design?
 Well, Arizona is currently micro-managing an ideological divide between team medical and team recreational.
-Meanwhile, New Mexico is anxiously looking towards the immediate future for a final verdict on its long-awaited legalization bill.
+Meanwhile, New Mexico is anxiously looking toward the immediate future for a final verdict on its long-awaited legalization bill.

 The present and the future, respectively, of 2021’s cannabis market, could definitely do with a bit of guidance.
 Yet the past is always the one who has all the answers.
-Colorado, their older and wiser next-door-neighbor, knows a thing or two about what post-legalization life could look like.
+Colorado, their older and wiser next-door neighbor, knows a thing or two about what post-legalization life could look like.
 After all, it has almost ten years of experience under its belt.

 Still, when placed next to one another, where do we draw the line for each state?
 Let’s take a closer look and find out.

-Arizona’s Clashing Cannabis Culture
+Arizona’s Clashing Recreational Marijuana Culture

 From Peoria to Prescott, and all the way to Phoenix, AZ’s medical marijuana dispensaries are the new client hotspots.
 Following January’s inauguration of the adult-use cannabis market, this is only natural, as the demand for recreational products like edibles and vape pens could not be higher.